 Match Torch Model

-Because plasma cutter consumables aren’t universal, match parts by torch model and machine amperage to guarantee correct fit and performance.
+Because plasma cutter consumables aren’t universal, you need to match parts by torch model and machine amperage for correct fit and performance.

-1) Identify the torch make, model, and connector style; record serial or revision if listed.
+1) Identify the torch make, model, and connector style.
+Record the serial or revision number if listed.

-2) Cross-reference the torch’s illustrated parts list; select electrodes, nozzles, shields, and rings by specified series.
+2) Cross-reference the torch’s illustrated parts list.
+Select electrodes, nozzles, shields, and rings by the specified series.

 3) Confirm the consumable’s duty rating aligns with the machine’s output range to maintain stable arc density.

-4) Inspect physical cues—seat depth, thread pitch, o-ring placement—to verify mechanical compatibility before installation.
+4) Inspect physical cues like seat depth, thread pitch, and o-ring placement to verify mechanical compatibility before installation.

 Using precise matches preserves cut quality and tool life.